The importance of the "how" and "why" of innovation

 It’s not like they did not invest in innovation, but they did miss the entire hype of smartphones.
 Since roughly 80% of all innovations fail, it is important to make innovation comprehensible and keep it manageable.
 Innovation is too important to leave up to pure luck.

-It's a classic example of how a lack of innovation can threaten the existence of a company.
+The story of Nokia is a classic example of how a lack of innovation can threaten the existence of a company.

 According to Mark Payne (Fahrenheit212, “How to Kill a Unicorn”), this has to do with the fact that companies often place the ‘wow’ ahead of the ‘how’.
 They go after the ‘wow’ effect, while the ‘how’ gets delayed, because it seems less important.
 Payne encourages companies to put an emphasis on the ‘how’ in the first phases of innovation, so they will sooner have an idea of the project’s potential success